NermNermNerm/LocalizeFromSource/readme.md

 ### Actually construct a call graph

-Again looking at my IL code (in `LocalizeFromSource\Decompiler.cs`) you see that it's really pretty stupid - it just looks at the gap between `Ldstr` instructions and the first call it can recognize.
+Looking at my IL code (in `LocalizeFromSource\Decompiler.cs`) you see that it's really pretty stupid - it just looks at the gap between `Ldstr` instructions and the first call it can recognize.
 That *seems* to be good enough, but I'd feel a whole lot better if a call-graph could be constructed.